We Dare You To Take This Road Trip To South Carolina’s Most Abandoned Places

 What are the creepiest places in South Carolina?

 While some people prefer abandoned attractions, others just want to go straight to those scary places in South Carolina.
 We’re talking about those places that will truly haunt your dreams.
-Anyone that loves the thrill of South Carolina ghost stories will truly enjoy visiting these haunted spots.
+Anyone who loves the thrill of South Carolina ghost stories will truly enjoy visiting these haunted spots.
 Start by experiencing the South Carolina Lunatic Asylum in Columbia, and then see if you can spot any ghosts when you cross Crybaby Bridge in Anderson.
 But if you start getting spooked, don’t say we didn’t warn you!

 Are there any urban legends in South Carolina?